 EDUCATE started as a 1:1 program for our undergraduate students in teacher education programs.
 However, as the landscape of technology is ever-changing, we have (with some exceptions) moved to a Bring Your Own Device (BYOD) model.
-This change creates a new problem of practice for our instructors: How do we transition to a BYOD model and still leverage technology in the classroom to enchance our teaching when not all students have the same device?
+Now, students are asked to bring a device to courses and field experiences in the major.
+“Device” refers to a laptop computer or tablet with a current operating system that can capture video/audio and connection to the internet.
+This change creates a new problem of practice for our instructors: How do we transition to a BYOD model and still leverage technology in the classroom to enhance our teaching when not all students have the same device?
 EDUCATE is committed to supporting faculty by jointly exploring solutions to this issue and other pedgagogical problems of practice.

 Contact Dr. Courtney Lynch, Director of EDUCATE, for more information about how EDUCATE can support you.

 Check out our blog posts below to follow along as we provide updates on solving problems of practice!

 As we wrap up the last week of classes for 2017, I'm already starting to think about next semester.
 If you're interested in partnering with EDUCATE or just finding out more about what the program can do to support your teaching, get in touch!
 Send me an email at...read more